svinniks/pl-log/README.md

 Single method ```FORMAT_MESSAGE``` must be implemented to create a custom message formatter.
 The method accepts a template string and an array of ```VARCHAR2``` argument values and must return a fully formatted message text.

 There is one message formatter included in PL-LOG by default, which is called ```T_DEFAULT_MESSAGE_FORMATTER```.
 It allows to include sequential numbers of arguments as value placeholders, prefixed with at most one special character.
-For example, if a developer chooses to use colon ```':'``` as the prefix, valid template string would look like:
+For example, if a developer chooses to use colon ```':'``` as the prefix, valid message templates would look like:

 ```
 User :1 has no privileges to run service :2!